HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: INTRODUCTION

-\item We design a hierarchical reinforcement learning-based pushing system that supports efficient and robust transportation of large objects over long distances with significant pose adjustments, even in the absence of prior knowledge of the object's physical properties.
+\begin{itemize} \item We propose \textbf{HeLoM}, a bio-inspired hierarchical RL framework for whole-body loco-manipulation in multi-legged systems.
+Our approach reformulates loco-manipulation as learning whole-body interaction behaviors, instead of decoupling locomotion and manipulation.
+To the best of our knowledge, it is the first learning-based realization of whole-body loco-manipulation on a large hexapod robot, supporting more complex manipulation tasks in multi-legged robots.

+\item We train a high-level \textit{Planner} and a low-level \textit{Controller}, where the \textit{Planner} outputs commands to the \textit{Controller}, which unifies locomotion and manipulation to realize coordinated whole-body behaviors.
+By leveraging the high degrees of freedom and multiple contacts of multi-legged systems, our approach enables efficient and continuous pushing without requiring prior knowledge of object properties.

-\item We validate the effectiveness and robustness of our approach through extensive real-world experiments, addressing the sim-to-real gap for a large hexapod robot and demonstrating policy generalization to objects of varying sizes and shapes. \end{itemize}
+\item We validate the effectiveness and robustness of our approach through extensive experiments on a real hexapod robot, addressing the sim-to-real gap and demonstrating policy generalization to objects of varying sizes, shapes,and out-of-distribution (OOD) scenarios. \end{itemize}